 What is the Coin Flipper tool?

-The Coin Flipper tool simulates a fair coin toss for making quick decisions, settling disputes, or testing probability.
-It generates either Heads or Tails with equal likelihood, just like a real coin flip.
+The Coin Flipper is a 3D animated tool that simulates a fair coin toss for making quick decisions, settling disputes, or testing probability.
+It generates either Heads or Tails with equal likelihood, just like a real coin flip, with a realistic 3D spin animation.

 When should you use the Coin Flipper?

-Use it for simple probability demonstrations or classroom activities that explore randomness and fairness.
+Use it for probability demonstrations or classroom activities that explore randomness and fairness.
+The percentage stats and streak tracker make distribution patterns easy to observe.

 How to use the Coin Flipper

-Step 1: Open the Coin Flipper tool in your browser.
-You do not need any preparation—just click the flip button.
+Step 1: Open the Coin Flipper in your browser.
+No preparation needed — just click the flip button or press spacebar.

 Fairness and probability

 Each flip is independent, which means previous results do not affect future flips.
-A streak of heads or tails is normal in random sequences.
+The streak tracker shows your current consecutive run, but a streak of heads or tails is normal in random sequences.

 Use the coin flipper for binary decisions only.
 If you need more than two options, consider using the Dice Roller instead.